-Michelle Park Chiu focuses her practice on antitrust and complex civil litigation matters.
-She is a seasoned antitrust litigator, representing clients facing antitrust claims, including cartel allegations, monopolization claims, and vertical restraint cases.
-She also has experience defending clients facing complex civil litigation, including claims brought under California Bus. & Prof. Code § 17200 (UCL), as well as representing clients in complex breach of contract matters.
+Michelle Park Chiu is a seasoned antitrust litigator, representing clients in all phases of antitrust litigation from trials to appeals, including cartel allegations, monopolization claims, and vertical restraint cases.
+She is also adept at defending clients facing complex civil litigation, including matters brought under California Business & Professions Code § 17200 (UCL), as well as representing clients in complex breach of contract disputes.
 She currently serves as the San Francisco office’s hiring partner.

 Recognized, Commercial Litigation, San Francisco, The Best Lawyers in America (2023, 2024)